jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/27-ethiopia.md

-+++
+---
+title: "Ethiopia (Pipalo)"
+heading: "Chapter 27"
+date: 2021-12-31
-title= "Ethiopia (Pipalo) -- Chau Ju Kua's Works Simplified" heading = "Chapter 25" description=  "Ethiopia has four cities.
-The other places are all villages which are constantly at fighting with each other." author= "Chau Ju Kua" image= "/flags/et.png" linkb= "/research/chau-ju-kua/chun-fan-chi/22-arabs" linkbtext= "Arabs" linkf= "/research/chau-ju-kua/chun-fan-chi/28-oman" linkftext= "Oman" date = "2022-01-16"
+description: "Ethiopia has four cities.
+The other places are all villages which are constantly at fighting with each other"
-+++
+image: "/flags/et.png"
+author: "Chau Ju Kua"
+---

 Ethiopia has four cities.
 The other places are all villages which are constantly at fighting with each other.